wizarrrr/wizarr/README.md

 ---

 Wizarr is a automatic user invitation system for Plex and Jellyfin.
 Create a unique link and share it to a user and they will be invited to your Media Server after they complete there signup proccess!
 They can even be guided to download the clients and read instructions on how to use your media software!

+## Where is V2?

+Wizarr V2 has moved to the v2 branch [here](https://github.com/Wizarrrr/wizarr/tree/v2), your still more than welcome to use v2 however it will no longer be supported, we recommend using our new version, trust us it's 🔥.

+## V3 upgradable from V2?

+**NO**, we tried our best to make it work but V3 has too much awesomeness, please create a new container and use a **NEW DATABASE**, V3 does not require any env variables like V2 did, so please make sure to follow the below Compose or Docker configs exactly.

 ## Major Features Include